-(1) In cases where the NYPD receives information or an allegation not warranting an Full Linvestigation - because there is not yet a "reasonable indication" of unlawful activity - but whose responsible handling requires some further scrutiny beyond the prompt and extremely limited checking out of initial leads, the NYPD may initiate an "inquiry" in response to the allegation or information indicating the possibility of unlawful activity.
+- (1) In cases where the NYPD receives information or an allegation not warranting a Full Investigation because there is not yet a "reasonable indication" of unlawful activity but whose responsible handling requires some further scrutiny beyond the prompt and extremely limited checking out of initial leads, the NYPD may initiate an "inquiry" in response to the allegation or information indicating the possibility of unlawful activity.
 The possibility of unlawful activity to initiate a Preliminary Inquiry requires an allegation or information that is articulable and factual.
 However, such allegation or information need not have been verified as true or accurate.
-Whether it is appropriate to open a Preliminary Inquiry immediately, or instead to engage first in a limited Checking of Leads, depends on the circumstances presented.

-Example: If the NYPD receives an allegation that an individual or group has advocated the commission of violence, and no other facts are available, an appropriate first step would be Checking of Leads to determine whether the individual, group, or members of the audience have the apparent ability or intent to carry out the advocated unlawful act.

-(2) The authority to conduct inquiries short of a Full Investigation allows the NYPD to respond in a measured way to ambiguous or incomplete information, with as little intrusion as the needs of the situation permit.
+Whether it is appropriate to open a Preliminary Inquiry immediately, or instead to engage first in a limited Checking of Leads, depends on the circumstances presented. - (2) The authority to conduct inquiries short of a Full Investigation allows the NYPD to respond in a measured way to ambiguous or incomplete information, with as little intrusion as the needs of the situation permit.
 This is especially important in such areas as where there is no complainant involved or when an allegation or information is received from a source of unknown reliability.
-Such inquiries are subject to the limitations on duration under paragraph (4) four below and are carried out to obtain the information necessary to make an informed judgment as to whether a Full Investigation is warranted.

-Example: Officers are not required to possess information relating to an Individual's intended unlawful use of dangerous biological agents or toxins prior to intended investigative activity.
+Such inquiries are subject to the limitations on duration under paragraph (4) below and are carried out to obtain the information necessary to make an informed judgment as to whether a Full Investigation is warranted. - Example: Officers are not required to possess information relating to an Individual's intended unlawful use of dangerous biological agents or toxins prior to initiating investigative activity.
 If an individual or group has attempted to obtain such materials, or has indicated a desire to acquire them, and the reason is not apparent, investigative action, such as conducting a Checking of Leads or initiating a Preliminary Inquiry, may be appropriate to determine whether there is a legitimate purpose for the possession of the materials by the individual or group.
 A Preliminary Inquiry is not a required step when facts or circumstances reasonably indicating unlawful activity are already available.
-In such cases, a Full Investigation can be immediately opened.

-(3) A Preliminary Inquiry may be authorized by the Chief of Intelligence Commanding Officer or Executive Officer of the Intelligence DivisionBureau, or the Commanding Officer of the
+In such cases, a Full Investigation can be immediately opened. - (3) A Preliminary Inquiry may be authorized by the Chief of Intelligence or Executive Officer of the Intelligence Bureau, or the Commanding Officer of the Criminal Intelligence Section ("the Authorizing Officials").
+The Authorizing Official must